House GOP plans stopgap spending bill with Pentagon funding

-WASHINGTON (AP) — House Republican leaders have come out with a plan to keep the government open for six more weeks while Washington grapples with a potential follow-up budget pact and, perhaps, immigration legislation.
+WASHINGTON (AP) – The GOP-controlled House is slated Tuesday to pass a plan to keep the government open for six more weeks while Washington grapples with a potential follow-up budget pact and, perhaps, immigration legislation.

+The measure comes as negotiations on a broader budget deal appear to be inching toward an agreement that would award both the Pentagon and domestic agencies with relief from a budget freeze.

+“I’m pleased to report that our bipartisan talks continue to progress toward an agreement on spending caps and important priorities all of us are eager to address,” said Senate Majority Leader Mitch McConnell, R-Mich.

-GOP leaders announced they would seek to pass the stopgap spending bill by marrying it with a full-year, $659 billion Pentagon spending bill that’s a top priority of the party’s legion of defense hawks.
+The stopgap spending bill, which would avert a government shutdown that looms at midnight on Thursday, marries the stopgap spending bill a full-year, $659 billion Pentagon spending bill that’s a top priority of the party’s legion of defense hawks.

+That idea, however, a nonstarter with Senate Democrats, who insist that increases to both the Pentagon and domestic programs advance at the same time.

-The measure would keep the government running through March 23 and also reauthorize for funding for community health centers that enjoy widespread bipartisan support.
+The temporary funding measure would keep the government running through March 23 and also reauthorize for funding for community health centers that enjoy widespread bipartisan support.

 Pairing the Pentagon’s budget with only temporary money for the rest of the government wouldn’t go anywhere in the Senate, vowed Minority Leader Chuck Schumer, D-N.Y., who said it “would be barreling head first into a dead-end.”

-On the other hand, the Senate might respond with a long-awaited spending pact to give whopping increases both to the Pentagon and domestic programs.
-Talks in the Senate on such a framework appeared to intensify in hopes of an agreement this week, aides and lawmakers said, and the House GOP strategy appeared designed in part to invite the Senate to complete budget negotiations and use the temporary spending bill to advance such a budget agreement.
+Schumer and McConnell appear to be working toward a plan that would respond to the House bill with a long-awaited spending pact to give whopping increases both to the Pentagon and domestic programs – almost $300 billion spread over two years.

+Talks in the Senate on such a framework appear at a critical stage, appearing to intensify in hopes of an agreement this week, aides and lawmakers said.
+The House GOP strategy appeared designed in part to invite the Senate to complete budget negotiations and use the temporary spending bill to advance such a budget agreement.

+Schumer and McConnell met Tuesday morning and White House Chief of Staff John Kelly made the rounds on Capitol Hill as well.
+“We had a good meeting,” Schumer said as he left the 45-minute session with McConnell, rebuffing further questions.

 Under Washington’s arcane ways, a broad-brush agreement to increase legally binding spending “caps” – which would otherwise keep the budgets for Pentagon and domestic agencies both essentially frozen – would be approved, then followed by a far more detailed catchall spending bill that would takes weeks to negotiate.